 What You Can Expect

 The initial consult is intended to give you a thorough understanding of your pet's diagnosis and an extensive discussion of available treatment choices.
 This information will also be provided in writing for you to review at home or with other family members who cannot make it to the consult.
-We may recommend imaging such as radiographs, ultrasound, or CT scans which can often be performed same day but may require you to leave your pet with us until the end of the business day.
-Treatment can be done the same day as your consultation if you wish to get started!
+We may recommend diagnostic imaging for your cat or dog such as radiographs, ultrasound, or CT scans which can often be performed same day but may require you to leave your pet with us until the end of the business day.
+Treatment can be done on the same day as your consultation if you wish to get started!